Builtio-Backend/easy-excel-exporter/README.md

 ## createColumns
 To add header row
 ```
-excelAdaptor.createColumns(headerRow);
+easyExcelExporter.createColumns(headerRow);
 ```
-headerRow will be array of objects with name of every column and dataType for that column. <br>E.g.:
+HeaderRow will be array of objects with name of every column and dataType for that column. <br>E.g.:

 ```
 var headerRow = [
-  {columnName : Name, dataType : string},
+  {columnName : 'Name', dataType : 'string'},
-  {columnName : Age, dataType : number},
+  {columnName : 'Age', dataType : 'number'},
-  {columnName : Profile, dataType : Object},
+  {columnName : 'Profile', dataType : 'object'},
 ]
 ```

+createColumns method returns promise.

 ## addObjects
-To add header row
+To add data rows
 ```
-excelAdaptor.addObjects(dataRows);
+easyExcelExporter.addObjects(dataRows);
 ```

 dataRows will be array of objects to fill the data in the spreadsheet.